Coastline-XploitClub/CCDC-26/Checklists/Domain_Controller_Checklist_Reset.md

   Follow secure defaults

-  Do NOT disable IPv6 unless absolutely required
+  Do NOT disable IPv6 and LDAP unless absolutely required

 ## 7. Post-Hardening Enumeration